jcarabantes/s0ur/README.md

   (like `Backup Operators`, `DnsAdmins`, etc.) — useful for detecting **fake privileged users**
 * **Identifies users and groups with Fine-Grained Password Policies (FGPP)** applied (via the msDS-PSOApplied attribute) — these can signal specially configured accounts, which may be decoys or traps
+* **Lists accounts that are currently disabled** (based on the userAccountControl bitfield) — useful to spot inactive users placed as bait

 These can all be signals of decoy or trap accounts used in **Active Directory environments**.